 Although at first, it might sound like the two projects are very similar, there are some big differences!
 Therefore, in the next part of my ‘Cardano vs Ethereum’ guide, I am going to talk about how each of the two blockchains performs!

 Firstly, when using the Ethereum blockchain to send funds to another use, each transaction normally takes about 16 seconds.
 This is quite fast, especially when you compare it to traditional payment systems.

 It doesn’t matter if you are sending funds to someone located in the same town as you or to someone located in a different country, the transaction time is always the same.

 When it comes to transaction fees, this all depends on how busy the network is.
 For example, during its first few years, transactions would only cost a few cents.
 However, as it has become more popular, this has increased.

-When Ethereum experienced is busiest period in early 2018, transaction fees were costing as much as $4.
+When Ethereum experienced it the busiest period in early 2018, transaction fees were costing as much as $4.
 However, at the time of writing in July 2018, this has since gone down to just under $1.

-A further issue with the current Ethereum blockchain is that it is also very limited to the amount of transactions it can process at one time.
-In the cryptocurrency industry this is called scalability, and it is based on how well a network handles large amounts of activity.
+A further issue with the current Ethereum blockchain is that it is also very limited to the number of transactions it can process at one time.
+In the cryptocurrency industry, this is called scalability, and it is based on how well a network handles large amounts of activity.

-In the case of Ethereum, the blockchain is able to process just 15 transactions per second.
-To give you an idea of why this is a problem, Visa is able to process a maximum of 50,000 per second!
-Furthermore, popular cryptocurrency exchange Binance is able to process more than 1.4 million transactions per second, so Ethereum has a long way to go.
+In the case of Ethereum, the blockchain can process just 15 transactions per second.
+To give you an idea of why this is a problem, Visa can process a maximum of 50,000 per second!
+Furthermore, popular cryptocurrency exchange Binance can process more than 1.4 million transactions per second, so Ethereum has a long way to go.